 The KRAIC (Kinetically Regulated Automated Input Crystalliser) employs tri-segmented flow to impart plug flow, prevent encrustation and induce mixing.
-It can be configured for cooling, pH, reactive or anti-solvent crystallisation and has spawned a series of different crystallisers with collaborators at the University of Leeds and Diamond Light Source; the KRAIC-I (integrated flow synthesis and crystallisation), the KRAIC-D (online powder X-ray diffraction at I11 Diamond Light Source) and the KRAIC-S (online single crystal X-ray diffraction at I19 Diamond Light Source).
+It can be configured for cooling, pH, reactive or anti-solvent crystallisation and has spawned a series of different crystallisers with collaborators at the University of Leeds and Diamond Light Source; the KRAIC-I (integrated flow synthesis and crystallisation), the KRAIC-R (online Raman Spectroscopy), the KRAIC-D (online powder X-ray diffraction at I11 Diamond Light Source) and the KRAIC-S (online single crystal X-ray diffraction at I19 Diamond Light Source).

 My materials focus is broad ranging encompassing pure phase polymorphic small molecule organics, co-crystals, coordination polymers and MOFs.